packethost/packet-block-storage/README.md

     Block device /dev/mapper/volume-9ab99df5 is available for use Block device /dev/mapper/volume-7eab8fc1 is available for use

+4. Partition the block device at /dev/mapper/{volume_name_here} disk using parted, fdisk, etc
+5. Make a filesystem on the block device
+6. Mount the block device on the mount point of you choice

 **Detach a volume**

-1. Unmount the filesystem on any block storage volume that may be in use.
+1. Unmount the filesystem on any block storage volume that may be in use
 2. Execute packet-block-storage-detach from within the OS on the server in question
+3. Click on the storage volume from the storage tab within your Packet.net project and click on Detach

 Example: